-With Quick Queries, the results of a connector query will be placed into the worksheet at the cell you selected.
+Quick Queries are automatically saved and can be edited and refreshed as required.
+The results of a connector query will be placed into the worksheet at the cell you had selected.
 They can be edited by selecting the cell and clicking the Edit Query button.
 With a Premium add-in license, you also get the opportunity to pivot, arrange, sort, and filter the data using a Quick Functions wizard.

-With Macros, you can easily perform more complex analysis, like combining queries, cleaning up the data and performing calculations.
-Unlike Excel macros, the Analytics Edge Macros are built using simple function wizards — no programming required!
+With Analytics Edge Macros, you can easily perform more complex analysis, like combining queries, cleaning up the data and performing calculations.
+Unlike Excel macros, the Analytics Edge Macros are built using simple function wizards and use standard Excel (XLSX) files — no programming required!
 The Macros are managed and edited in the Task Pane.
-Note that there is no need to use a macro-enabled workbook (XLSM); Analytics Edge uses standard Excel (XLSX) files.

 The Task Pane allows you to easily manage and edit the Analytics Edge Macros in your workbook.
 Individual functions in your macros can be modified, reordered, and deleted — all with simple clicks of the mouse.
 Reference: Using the Task Pane